All Episodes

 There's this forces of conformity and compliance in our society.

-And ever since I was in college, I was I was a disruptor, you know, kind of in the spirit of of you know, some of these people back in Woodburn and Bernstein and and and uh uh Alinsky, you have to be a disruptor, you have to go against the grain.
+And ever since I was in college, I was a disruptor, you know, kind of in the spirit of some of these people back in Woodward and Bernstein and Alinsky.

-Now don't don't misunderstand this.
+Now, don't misunderstand this.

 I'm not asking to toot your horn.

-Uh I'm asking for a uh actual self-assessment.
+I'm asking for an actual self-assessment.

 Sure.

-It prompted offices to be shut down because they were telling us to vote twice and and forge ballots.
+It prompted offices to be shut down because they were telling us to vote twice and forge ballots.

 And it's the results.